Stigmond/MakeChangeProject/README.md

 ### How to Run

-1. Compile MakeChange.java and load the program in the Java Runtime Environment of your choice.
+1. Compile and/or run MakeChange.java in a compatible IDE or Java Runtime Environment of your choice.

 2. Select from one of the three (3) options on the menu: